Porges/ways-to-play/src/games/tic-tac-toe/tic-tac-toe.md

 ## Play

-You know this, right?
+Two players take turns marking spaces in a 3×3 grid, one using the symbol ‘X’ and the writing ‘O’.
+Traditionally the starting player uses the ‘X’.
+The first player to place three of their marks in a horizontal, vertical, or diagonal row wins.
+If all nine spaces are filled without either player achieving three-in-a-row, the game ends in a draw (drawn games are referred to as “cat’s games”, supposing that the cat won them).

+With perfect play from both sides, the game always ends in a draw — a fact shown by Babbage’s original analysis in the 19th century, but which is also obvious from playing the game a few times.

 ## Strategy

 See, e.g. @Gardner1 [pp. 37–46].

 > [!todo]
 >
 > It is claimed (somewhere that I cannot locate right now) that “yih” 弈 is an old name for the game.
 No, this is go, or maybe something older.

 ## Variants

+The following variants are mathematically isomorphic to tic-tac-toe — that is, they have identical structure (and thus, strategy) despite appearing completely different.

 ### <span class="aka">The 15 Game</span>
 This game is also known as “<span class="aka">Number Scrabble</span>”[@TheGameOfJAM] or “<span class="aka">Pick15</span>”.

 To play: Write down the numbers from 1–9 on a piece of paper.
 Each turn, a player claims a number for themselves by marking it, and a number can only be claimed by one player.
 The first player to claim 3 numbers that add to 15 is the winner.

-This game is isomorphic to the game of tic-tac-toe.
-Astonishingly, this form was invented by Babbage in his initial analysis of the game.[@MathematicalWorkOfBabbage p.
+Astonishingly, this isomorphic form was invented by Babbage in his initial analysis of the game.[@MathematicalWorkOfBabbage p.
 127]

 To show the equivalence, write down the numbers in the form of the (unique) 3&times;3 magic square: